microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ### Searching with `POST`

-You can also make FHIR Search API calls with `POST`, which is useful if the query string is impractically long or if the query contains Personal Health Information (PHI).
+You can also make FHIR Search API calls with `POST`, which is useful if the query string is too long for a single line or if the query contains Personal Health Information (PHI).
 To search using `POST`, the search parameters are formatted in JSON in the body of the request.
 In this challenge, we will not be using `POST` API calls for searches, but we have included a sample API call in the FHIR Search collection in Postman to demonstrate how to query with `POST`.
-When you get to Step 2 in this challenge, try the `POST Step 2 - List Patient by ID using POST` call in the FHIR Search collection.
+When you get to Step 2 in this challenge, try sending `POST Step 2 - List Patient by ID using POST` in the FHIR Search collection.

 ### FHIR Search responses

-When a search request is successful, if it's a single-instance search (e.g., `GET {{fhirurl}}/Patient/123`), you'll receive a Resource instance in return (formatted in JSON).
-If it's a request for more than one Resource instance or a query formed with search parameters, you’ll receive a FHIR `Bundle` response containing the search results (also formatted in JSON).
+When a search request is successful, you’ll receive a FHIR `Bundle` response containing the search results (also formatted in JSON).
 If the search request fails, you’ll find the error details in the `"OperationOutcome"` part of the response.

 ## Common Search Parameters